open-curriculum/grav-plugin-oerschema/README.md

     bin/gpm install oerschema

 This will install the Oer Schema plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/oer-schema`.
+Its files can be found under `/your/site/grav/user/plugins/oerschema`.

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `oer-schema`.
+Then, rename the folder to `oerschema`.
 You can find these files on [GitHub](https://github.com/michael-collins/grav-plugin-oer-schema) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under